bgruening/galaxytools/chemicaltoolbox/README.rst

 - MOL2_
 	 A Tripos_ Mol2 file can store a complete representation of a SYBYL molecule.
 - MOL_ & SDF_
-	Structure-data-file consisting of many MOL-files.
+	Structure-data-file that can consist of many molecules.
 Molecules are separated by four Dollar signs ($$$$).
-Allows the storing metainformation like molecular mass or uniqueID.
+Allows the storing of metainformation like molecular mass or a unique identifier.
 Developed by MDL Information System (Accelrys_).
 - SMILES_
 	A line notation using ASCII strings to represent chemical molecules.
 Information about the charge, isotope or radical can be included besides the stereo information (CIP convention) and the normal bonds.
 The Simplified Molecular Input Line Entry Specification was developed by Daylight_ Chemical Information System Incorporation.
 - and others: